cu-mkp/research-teaching-companion/content/resources/student-projects/fa25_gao_xin_final-project_heather-reinforced-earth.md

-embodied practice, this study demonstrates that reconstruction serves not only to recover historical techniques but also to reconstruct the epistemic modes through which early modern craftsmen understood and transformed the natural world.[^] In doing so, it brings into view the traditional intelligence embedded in early modern earth construction, wherein human sensories, natural materials, and environmental conditions jointly constitute the technical system.
+embodied practice, this study demonstrates that reconstruction serves not only to recover historical techniques but also to reconstruct the epistemic modes through which early modern craftsmen understood and transformed the natural world.[^2] In doing so, it brings into view the traditional intelligence embedded in early modern earth construction, wherein human sensories, natural materials, and environmental conditions jointly constitute the technical system.